Can I Open the Oven door when Baking Bread?

 Opening the door at this time allows the steam to release and helps create a golden, crisp crust.
 So it can be a good thing to do if you want to bake professional quality bread at home.

-So yes, do not oven the oven door but do if you do it at the right time….
-Awful grammar, I know!!
+So do not open the oven door - unless it's the right time….
 Keep baking, speak soon.